metayoub/qodly_datagrid/README.md

 `localStorage` will only work when the DataGrid is not linked to any `Qodly Source`.

+## Triggers and Events

+The DataGrid component can respond to various events, enabling dynamic user experiences.

+- **On Select**: Calls for an action when an item within the component is selected.
+- **On Click**: Calls for an action when the user clicks on the component.
+- **On DoubleClick**: Calls for an action when the user double-clicks on the component.
+- **On HeaderClick**: Calls for an action when the user clicks on the header of a column.
+- **On HeaderDoubleClick**: Calls for an action when the user double-clicks on the header of a column.
+- **On CellClick**: Calls for an action when the user clicks on a cell within the component.
+- **On CellDoubleClick**: Calls for an action when the user double-clicks on a cell within the component.
+- **On MouseEnter**: Calls for an action when the user's mouse cursor enters the area of the component.
+- **On MouseLeave**: Calls for an action when the user's mouse cursor exits the area of the component.
+- **On MouseOver**: Calls for an action when the user's mouse cursor is over the area of the component.
+- **On SaveState**: Calls for an action when the user change the component's state.

 ## Styling

 you can easily restyle your table using by creating a CSS class and bind it to your table